opendistro-for-elasticsearch/sql/docs/user/general/identifiers.rst

 Here are typical examples of the use of delimited identifiers:

 1. Identifiers of reserved key word name
-2. Identifiers with dot ``.`` present: similarly as ``-`` in index name to include date information, it is required to be quoted so parser can differentiate it from a path discussed as below.
+2. Identifiers with dot ``.`` present: similarly as ``-`` in index name to include date information, it is required to be quoted so parser can differentiate it from identifier with qualifiers.
-3. Identifiers with special character due to gap between ours and Elasticsearch's rule: this is possible because Elasticsearch has its own rule and even support Unicode characters.
+3. Identifiers with other special character: Elasticsearch has its own rule which allows more special character, for example Unicode character is supported in index name.

 Examples
 --------